-Quantity Keyword Description

-dhenergy DHENERGY the Debye-Huckel interaction

-energy.
-You can calculate this

-quantity multiple times using

-different parameters

-between BETWEEN the number/fraction of values

-within a certain range.
-This is

-calculated using one of the formula

-described in the description of the

-keyword so as to make it

-continuous.
-You can calculate this

-quantity multiple times using

-different parameters.

-lessthan LESS_THAN the number of values less than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.

-mean MEAN the mean value.
-The output

-component can be refererred to

-elsewhere in the input file by using

-the label.mean

-min MIN the minimum value.
-This is

-calculated using the formula

-described in the description of the

-keyword so as to make it

-continuous.

-moment MOMENTS the central moments of the

-distribution of values.
-The second

-moment would be referenced

-elsewhere in the input file using

-label.moment-2, the third as

-label.moment-3, etc.

-morethan MORE_THAN the number of values more than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.
+Quantity Keyword Description altmin ALT_MIN the minimum value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. between BETWEEN the number/fraction of values within a certain range.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. highest HIGHEST the lowest of the quantitities calculated by this action lessthan LESS_THAN the number of values less than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. lowest LOWEST the lowest of the quantitities calculated by this action max MAX the maximum value.
+This is calculated using the formula described in the de- scription of the keyword so as to make it continuous. mean MEAN the mean value.
+The output component can be refererred to elsewhere in the input file by using the label.mean min MIN the minimum value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. moment MOMENTS the central moments of the distribution of values.
+The second moment would be referenced elsewhere in the input file using label .moment-2, the third as label .moment-3, etc. morethan MORE_THAN the number of values more than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters.

 ATOMS the atoms involved in each of the collective variables you wish to calculate.
-Keywords like ATOMS1, ATOMS2, ATOMS3, should be listed and one CV will be calculated for each ATOM keyword you specify (all ATOM keywords should define the same number of atoms).
+Keywords like ATOM $\!$ S1, ATOMS2, ATOMS3, should be listed and one CV will be calculated for each ATOM keyword you specify (all ATOM keywords should define the same number of atoms).
 The eventual number of quantities calculated by this action will depend on what functions of the distribution you choose to calculate.
 You can use multiple instances of this keyword i.e. ATOMS1, ATOMS2, ATOMS3